aaviator42/StorX/README.md

  * Exceptions are enabled by default, this behaviour can be changed by calling `\StorX\Sx::throwExceptions()` or by changing the value of the constant `THROW_EXCEPTIONS` at the beginning of `StorX.php`.
  * By default, StorX has a busy timeout of 1.5 seconds, this can be changed by calling `\StorX\Sx::setTimeout()` or by changing the value of the constant `BUSY_TIMEOUT` at the beginning of `StorX.php`.
  * Because keyValues are serialized before storage, they can be objects of any class (or text/variables/NULL/arrays/etc).
+ * While a file is open and locked for writing, other processes can still open it for reading.
+Readers will see the last committed version of the data.
+We use [`BEGIN IMMEDIATE`](https://www.sqlite.org/lang_transaction.html) under the hood for all write locks other than `deleteFile()`, which uses `BEGIN EXCLUSIVE`.
  * `StorXInfo` is the only reserved key name.
 Don't use it!
+ * A comprehensive test suite can be found in `tests.php`.
- * A functions and scripts to backup StorX DB files can be found [here](https://github.com/aaviator42/StorX-Backup).
+ * Functions and scripts to backup StorX DB files can be found [here](https://github.com/aaviator42/StorX-Backup).
  * You can also interface with StorX DB files stored on a different machine over the network/internet.
 Take a look at [StorX-API](https://github.com/aaviator42/StorX-API) and [StorX-Remote](https://github.com/aaviator42/StorX-Remote).